peterhartree/notes/src/fragments/catastrophic-vs-existential-risk.md

 For now, let’s assume that Parfit is right.

-(How big is the difference between (2) and (3)?
-See appendix 1.)
+How big is the difference between (2) and (3)?
+Good question.
+For now, it’s enough to say “very, very big”.
+For more, see appendix 1.

 Impartial axiology should inform our practical priorities—explicitly or not—but it does not determine them.
 To actually decide what to do, we need to look at how the world is, and factor in our partial values to some degree.

 In what follows, when I say “global catastrophic risk”, just assume I mean any catastrophe that causes the death of >1% of the human population (but that does not cause the end of civilisation).
 A focus on deaths may omit some important catastrophic risks but we can ignore this for now.

 ## Catastrophic risk: underrated or overrated?
-Right now, my impression is that the effective altruism community dedicates more resources to working on existential risk than to catastrophic risk. @TODO - I should actually try to estimate this…
+Right now, my impression is that the effective altruism community allocates more resources to working on existential risk than to catastrophic risk. @TODO - I should actually try to estimate this…

-The community may have things roughly right, but I’ve not seen much discussion of what the community resource allocation, in practice, should be (I have not yet looked all that hard: there could be some great discussions that I’ve missed; pointers would be appreciated).
-Given this, it seems at least possible that the community should in fact spread resources between these two areas much more evenly, or perhaps even flip the allocation in favour of catastrophic risk.
+The community may have the resource allocation roughly right, but I’ve not seen much discussion of what the allocation should be (caveat: I have not yet looked all that hard, so there could be some great discussions that I’ve missed; I’d appreciate pointers).
+But I’m coming into this with a sense that catastrophic risks are somewhat underrated by the EA community compared to existential risks.

-Here’s the hunch: I’m slightly concerned that some members of the effective altruism community have been over-impressed by Parfit’s arguments about the axiology, and Bostrom’s calculations about the size of the future.
+If that were true, what might explain it?
+Well, I wonder if some people have been slightly over-impressed by Parfit’s arguments about the axiology, and Bostrom’s calculations about the potential size of the future, and given this stuff too much weight when composing their lists of practical priorities.

-Below I’ll list out some consideration that might push us to think the difference in practical importance between (2) and (3) is much smaller than the difference suggested by abstract discussion of the axiology and the size of the future.
+Below I’ll list out some consideration that might push us to think the difference in practical importance between (2) and (3) is much smaller than the difference suggested by consideration of the axiology and the size of the future.

 ### Empirical considerations
 * Global catastrophes seem very likely to occur this century.
 Sadly, “very” here means at least 80%, perhaps the best estimate is even higher.